 …

 If the coordination is active, the initiator determines the configuration for the ranging session based on knowledge of UWB channel usage learned from acquisition packets (APs) received from other initiators as described in 10.38.3.6.
-For coordination of channel use, the initiator may scan the channel specified by the macMmsNbInitChannel attribute and the channel specified by the macMmsUwbChannel attribute before transmitting the Start of Ranging Compact frame To perform scanning for coordination and defer the transmission of the Start of Ranging Compact frame, the initiator sends an Advertising Confirmation Compact frame with the time offset between the first symbol of the Advertising Confirmation Compact frame and the first symbol of the Start of Ranging Compact frame.
+Once the coordination is enabled, the initiator may scan the channel specified by the default value of macMmsNbInitChannel attribute and the channel specified by the default value of macMmsUwbChannel attribute before transmitting the Start of Ranging Compact frame To perform scanning for coordination and defer the transmission of the Start of Ranging Compact frame, the initiator sends an Advertising Confirmation Compact frame with the time offset between the first symbol of the Advertising Confirmation Compact frame and the first symbol of the Start of Ranging Compact frame.
 This is illustrated in Figure 24.

 10.38.3.6 Coordination (CID#563 and #564)